GrigorySadovskiyxyz/research-group-ebm6/content/publication/drogovoz-approach-2020/index.md

 draft: false
 publishDate: '2021-04-07T15:55:58.241574Z'
 authors:
-- Pavel Drogovoz
+- drogovoz-pa
-- Olga Yusufova
+- yusufova-om
-- Alexander Gutenev
+- gutenev-av
 publication_types:
 - '2'
 abstract: The features of the application of the system engineering methodology, technology